Uptime is a measure of system reliability, expressed as the percentage of time a machine has been working and available.

 ManageEngine OpManager, a network uptime monitor software, helps ensure that all the network devices, services, and websites are up and running 24/7 continuously.
 OpManager's interface provides real-time statistics about network uptime and the availability of individual services.
 The dashboard displays reports on the status and health of network devices, services, and websites using visual cues like green, yellow and red indicators that help you zero in on key metrics.

-OpManager offers various uptime monitoring including:
+OpManager can monitor various aspects of your network uptime including:

 Continuously monitors your entire network for its uptime and network availability.
 OpManager's network uptime monitor sends a ping to the monitored devices every two minutes.
 If there is no response after two consecutive pings, then OpManager will consider the device unavailable.
 The number of pings and their time interval can be assigned depending on business need.